fprime-community/fprime-workspace-image/README.md

 1. Add Ansible Galaxy packages to the `requirements.yaml` file as needed for the playbook
 1. Add new Ansible plays to the `playbook.yaml` file to implement the workspace
 1. Replace `bg_custom.png` with a new desktop wallpaper if desired, making sure to maintain the filename `bg_custom.png`
-1. Run `docker-compose build` to build the workspace image (see [Issue #1](https://github.com/j-simmons-phd/kasm-core-focal-template/issues/1) if you encounter an error in Step 1/15 for manual steps to correct the issue)
+1. Run `docker-compose build` to build the workspace image (see [Issue #1](https://github.com/j-simmons-phd/kasm-core-focal-template/issues/1) if you encounter an error in Step 1/15 for manual steps to correct the issue).
+Note, debugging build errors is easier when you switch the docker-compose [progress mode](https://docs.docker.com/engine/reference/commandline/compose_build/#options) to plain (`docker-compose build --progress plain`)

 If you encounter Ansible errors, revise the requirements and playbook files as necessary.

+## Using the image locally

-Once built, the image can be pushed into the Kasm server per Kasm documentation or it can be run locally on port 6901 by running `docker-compose up`.
+Once built, the image can be pushed into the Kasm server per Kasm documentation or it can be run locally on port 6901 using docker-compose.

+- **Starting the image locally:** Run `docker-compose up -d`
+- **Stopping the image locally:** Run `docker-compose down`

 When running locally, the workspace can be accessed at https://localhost:6901 with
 - **User:** `kasm_user`